12 Best Waterfalls in Maryland, From Local Favorites to Hidden Gems

 4. Tolliver Falls, Oakland

 Tolliver Falls is another pretty fall that is located within the Swallow Falls State Park in Garrett County.
 Although not as grand as the nearby Muddy Creek Falls, this lesser-known wonder is definitely worth seeing.
-A short but very scenic trail takes you to the fall where you will be met with picturesque views and a peaceful spot to stop and relax.
+A short but very scenic trail takes you to the fall, where you'll be met with picturesque views and a peaceful spot to stop and relax.
+There is some brush and trees to get through, so just be mindful of that if you're looking to get the ideal photo-op.

 5. Kilgore Falls, Pylesville